IBM/wc-code-migration-tool/README.md

 # Users Manual

-> Note The Code Migration Tool is subject to the terms of the accompanying Apache 2.0 License agreement, which is included in the package.
+> Note: The Code Migration Tool is subject to the terms of the accompanying Apache 2.0 License agreement, which is included in the package.
 By downloading and by using this package, you agree to those license terms.

 1. Download the [CMTv1.2.zip](CMTv1.2.zip) package.
 2. Extract the package to a temporary directory.